jonathanbossenger/enterprise-block-editor/Module 3: Building Custom Blocks/03 Anatomy of a Gutenberg Block.md

 }
 ````

-If the WordPress version of the site is 6.7, you have to use this method.
+If the WordPress version of the site is 6.7, you should use this method.

 ### wp_register_block_metadata_collection